sean-7777/todos.todo/README.md

 # Todos.todo
-The [todo.txt format](https://github.com/todotxt/todo.txt) is great, but it has it's issues for me.
-This document aims to provide a extended form of the todo.txt format.
+The [todo.txt format](https://github.com/todotxt/todo.txt) is great, but it has some missing features.
+This document aims to provide a extended and more detailed form of the todo.txt format.
 Like the original, it is also purely plain ASCII text.

 ## Location